wfdb/mimic_wfdb_tutorials/content/mimic-database.md

 - the signals (_a.k.a_ waveforms) are openly available ([here](https://physionet.org/content/mimic3wdb/1.0/))
 - open software is provided to analyse the waveforms ([here](https://wfdb.readthedocs.io/en/stable/))

-Follow the links on the left to find out more about the MIMIC Database.
+Follow the links to find out more about the MIMIC Database.